ECBSU/genomics-scripts/multigene-phylogenomy/Busco_gene_multigene_tree/README.md

 For each fraction, iqtree output is generated.
 The .treefile can be visualized into a phylogenetic tree using figtree or other software.
 Since the pipeline doesnt specify a model, it makes iqtree run its modelfinder function.
 To find the optimal model iqtree found, check the .log file.

-## Notes on tool use
-For now, the tool commands are hardcoded in the python script.
-Please let me know if you would like a version with altered commands.

-MAFFT is run using the following command: mafft --globalpair --maxiterate 1000 --thread 64 input > output

-Trimal is run using the command:
-/home/a/arno-hagenbeek/trimal/trimal/source/trimal -in input -out output -automated1

-Iqtree is run using the command: iqtree2 -s input --prefix output -bb 1000 -T 64